-The Niles Village Board is looking at making changes to the Niles Courtesy Bus system, including charging a fare and altering the routes and schedules, and that has generated a lot of activity.
+The Niles Village Board is looking at system, including charging a fare and altering the routes and schedules, and that has generated a lot of activity.

 Trustee Joe LoVerde expressed frustration at the progress of change, Public Works staff provided information on proposed fare increases, the village's Finance Committee examined the costs of the bus, and the village scheduled public hearings (daytime and evening) on Thursday, Aug.
 9.